Remembrance Day In Canada

 Why A Poppy For Remembrance?

-The Poppy – poppies are used as a symbol to remember those who have given their lives in battle.
-They are the flowers that grew on the battlefields after World War One ended.
-This is described in the famous World War One poem In Flanders Fields.
+Poppies hold a significant meaning as they symbolize the sacrifice of those who lost their lives in battle.
+These flowers grew on the battlefields after World War One ended, which is described in the famous World War One poem “In Flanders Fields”.

 Remembrance Day Books for Kids